CyVerse-learning-materials/Visual_Interactive_Computing_Environment/getting_help/bestpractices.rst

 **VICE Best practices**
 -----------------------

-1. Make sure the Docker image is minimal.
+1. Smaller docker containers are better.
 Larger images take longer to transfer and load.
+2. Use our base images for complex programs that require additional configuration files other than the `Dockerfile`.
+3. Create robust documentation with as much metadata as possible.

 ----